andreasjansson/greger.el/OPENROUTER_REFACTOR.md

 **A:** Yes, if you switch providers mid-chat.
 The chat format (markdown with tags) is the same.
 However, features like thinking signatures and citations won't be present in OpenRouter responses.

 ### Q: Can I use web search with OpenRouter?
-**A:** Not initially.
-Web search is disabled for OpenRouter because it uses a different format (annotations vs content blocks).
-Future enhancement: Could support `:online` variant with simplified citation rendering.
+**A:** Yes!
+OpenRouter uses the `:online` variant which automatically appends web search to any model.
+OpenAI models get fast native web search, Claude models get Anthropic's native search, and other models use Exa.
+Citations are shown in simplified format (no encryption or folding).

 ### Q: What about thinking/reasoning?
 **A:** Thinking works with OpenRouter (GPT-5, Claude-via-OpenRouter, some others), but: